Diane Ackerman

 A full length feature film of The Zookeeper’s Wife, starring Jessica Chastain and Daniel Bruhl, was released in 2017.

-One Hundred Names for Love was a finalist for the Pultizer Prize, the National Book Critics Circle Award, and the Books for a Better Life Award.
+One Hundred Names for Love was a finalist for the Pulitzer Prize, the National Book Critics Circle Award, and the Books for a Better Life Award.
 It tells the story of Ackerman’s work to bring her husband back from the depths of aphasia after he suffered a terrible stroke, and was described by the Washington Post as “an ode to playfulness and the brain’s plasticity…a testament to the power of creativity in language, life—and love.”
 Abraham Verghese of The New York Times Book Review remarked, “Ackerman weds exquisite writing with profound insights, this time into speech and imagination….This book has done what no other has for me in recent years: it has renewed my faith in the redemptive power of love.”

 Other nonfiction titles include Dawn Light: Dancing with Cranes and Other Ways to Start the Day, a book about “waking up” to each passing moment; An Alchemy of Mind, a poetics of the brain based on the latest neuroscience; Cultivating Delight: A Natural History of My Garden; Deep Play, which considers play, creativity, and our need for transcendence; A Slender Thread, about her work as a crisis line counselor; The Rarest of the Rare; and The Moon by Whale Light, in which she explores the plight and fascination of endangered animals; A Natural History of LoveOn Extended Wings, her memoir of flying.
 Inspired by A Natural History of the Senses, she also hosted a five-hour PBS television series of the same name.
 While humans might luxuriate in the idea of being “in” nature, but Ms. Ackerman has taught generations that we are nature—for “no facet of nature is as unlikely as we, the tiny bipeds with the giant dreams.”

 Ackerman’s poetry has been published in leading literary journals.
 Maxine Kumin says of it, “I know enough to know when I’m in the presence of a brilliant mind.
 Her acrobatic poems are full of fact and exuberance.”
-Her poetry books are Origami BridgesPoems of Psychoanalysis and Fire; I Praise My Destroyer; Jaguar of Sweet Laughter: New and Selected Poems; Lady Faustus; Reverse Thunder: A Dramatic Poem; Wife of Light; The Planets: A Cosmic Pastoral.
+Her poetry books are Origami BridgesPoems of Psychoanalysis and Fire; I Praise My Destroyer; Jaguar of Sweet Laughter: New and Selected Poems; Lady Faustus; Reverse Thunder: A Dramatic Poem; Wife of Light; and The Planets: A Cosmic Pastoral.

 Her essays about nature and human nature have appeared in The New York Times, Smithsonian, Parade, The New Yorker, National Geographic, and many other journals, where they have been the subject of much praise.
-She is also an Op-Ed columnist for The New York Times.
-She also writes nature books for children.
+She is also an Op-Ed columnist for The New York Times and writes nature books for children.
 Those titles include: Animal Sense; Monk Seal Hideaway; and Bats: Shadows in the Night.
 Says The Chicago Sun, “If you’re lucky you have someone in your life like Diane Ackerman—smart and capable, and successful in the world of grownups, but still brimming with the kind of infectious enthusiasm and wonder generally found only in children.”

 Diane Ackerman was born in Waukegan, Illinois.
 She received an MA, MFA, and PhD from Cornell University and has received many prizes and awards, including a D. Litt. from Kenyon College, a Guggenheim Fellowship, the John Burroughs Nature Award, and the Lavan Poetry Prize, as well as being honored as a Literary Lion by the New York Public Library.
 She has taught at a variety of universities, including Columbia and Cornell.